kanastasov/Real-world-project-with-React-and-Java-Spring-Boot-Full-Stack/README.md

-"# Real world project with react java full stack"
+"# Real world project with React,Spring Boot, Psql and java"